kollaaj/HTML-and-CSS-Introduction/README.md

 -Use BEM notation for the CSS (yeah not so much, I dont get BEM but I will... later)

-This is the link to the surge static website that I managed to publish: trite-design.surge.sh
+This is the link to the surge static website that I managed to publish: outstanding-walk.surge.sh